szz-dvl/JSLoader/README.txt

 		  * Limit third party domains for each site ==> how?
 		  * Possible conflicts between scripts ?? ... =S ...

-  - Editor Buttons to top bar?
+  - Sidebar: JSL components ==> give support for mouse

   - Add binded site to group in group creation?
   - Prevent context menu on extension windows ???
-  - Use classes in data_model && mgrs.
+  - Use classes in data_model && mgrs. ... _''_ ...

 - Issues:
   - Computed "src" attributes won't display in extension pages (when evaluated [eval & friends allowed in CSP])